ZhymabekRoman/PyDejavuBot/README.md

 |**English verssion** | [Русская версия](https://github.com/ZhymabekRoman/PyDejavuBot/blob/master/README-RU.md) |

-**PyDejavuBot** (a.k.a. **LenDejavuBot** - Telegram bot, designed for solving music quizzes.
+**PyDejavuBot** (a.k.a. **LenDejavuBot** - Free open source Telegram Bot, designed for recognize a melody.
 The main focus of the bot is stability, speed, and audio recognitions quality.
 In the beginning, the bot was written on PyTelegramBotApi, but an emergency decision was made to switch to a more stable and powerful library - aiogram.
 Audio recognition system based on Landmark audio fingerprinting system.

 ## Destination :
 First of all, the bot is useful for professional musicians.
 The main focus was made for students of music schools, colleges, and conservatories.
-Few people know, but musicians have some music lessons, which are asked music quizzes, where you need to teach and remember each audio recording and the name of the audio recording itself .
+Few people know, but musicians have some music lessons, which are asked music quizzes, where you need to teach and remember each audio recording and the name of the audio recording itself.
 Sometimes that the list itself reaches up to 40 audio recordings.
 Undoubtedly, this is a very time-consuming job, and not everyone gets a good rating.

 Shazam is not particularly useful here, since it sometimes does not correctly recognize the audio recording itself.
-If even correctly recognized, then the information of the recognized record is not enough for the teacher
+If even correctly recognized, then the information of the recognized record is not enough for the teacher.

 ## Features :
-- [x] Fully asynchronous Telegram bot written in Python 3.
+- [x] Fully asynchronous Telegram Bot written in Python 3 with aiogram.
-- [x] High speed audio recognition
+- [x] High speed and accuracy recognition
-- [x] High recognition accuracy
 - [ ] Multilanguage supporting : En,  Ru, Kz (_WIP*_)

 ## Installation :